fleetdm/fleet/handbook/digital-experience/markdown-guide.md

 `<fake@fleetdm.com>`

-This will render as:
+This renders as

 <fake@fleetdm.com>

-> *Important* To avoid spam, we *NEVER* user mailto links in the handbook or docs.
+> *Important*: To avoid spam, we *NEVER* user mailto links in the handbook or docs.

 <meta name="maintainedBy" value="mike-j-thomas">
 <meta name="title" value="Markdown-guide">